Lyall/DMCHDFix/README.md

 ## Known Issues
 Please report any issues you see.
-This list will likely contain minor bugs which may or may not be fixed.
+This list will likely contain bugs which may or may not be fixed.

 ### Launcher
-- Some text is not scaled correctly.
+- Several parts of the HUD (some text, selection markers etc) are not scaled correctly.
 - HUD scale does not update with resolution changes.
 - Attract FMV is not scaled correctly.
 (Thanks Mechanical Paladin!)